HIE-Whitepaper

 Resolving the patient is a complex subject made more complex through historic norms, regulations, and business factors.
 Some regions have a universal identifier, but most regions do not.
 IHE provides several profiles that aid the resolution of the patient identifier.

-2.10 Locating sharing partners
+2.10 Locating Sharing Partners

 One of the challenges of Document Sharing that is not directly addressed by IHE is the identification of Document Sharing partners.
 Each Document Sharing model has a different type of need: where a centralized discovery approach requires the identification of the central locator, the peer-based push and discovery mode requires identification of each of the peers.
 This ability to discover sharing partners can be accomplished in many different ways and a clear preference is not yet apparent.
 The approaches can be broadly characterized as a) locating electronic services which can provide information and b) locating patient specific source of information.